 - Partner Report: Today’s stats, broken down by each partner with traffic

 - Advertisers Report: Today’s stats, broken down by each advertiser with traffic

 - Offers Report: Today’s stats, broken down by each offer with traffic

 - Ad Campaigns Report: Today’s stats, broken down by ad campaign (if you’re using them for your creatives)

-- Traffic Fraud Report: Stats for the last 7 days, broken down by affiliate and focused on surfacing portions of your click traffic marked as suspicious due to fraud
+- Traffic Fraud Report: Stats for the last 7 days, broken down by partner and focused on surfacing portions of your click traffic marked as suspicious due to fraud

 Tip: You can configure, schedule, and export all preset reports.